hargoniX/bachelor/thesis/thesis.typ

 #theorem("The driver receives a packet if it is present")[
     In any receive queue state that is reachable from the initial state, assuming that:
     - We have at least one free packet buffer
     - There is at least one packet on the queue (i.e. the write-back section is nonempty) The driver receives this packet.
 ]

 #proof[
-    This is verified by a Kani test harness which assumes that we are in a valid receive queue state.
+    This is verified by a Kani proof harness which assumes that we are in a valid receive queue state.
     This assumption is valid according to @rx_valid.
 ]